OpenLiberty/ci.docker/release/kernel/README.md

 # Providing your own keystore/truststore

 When an `open-liberty` image starts, it can generate a Liberty server XML snippet in `/config/configDropins/defaults/keystore.xml` that specifies a `keyStore` stanza with a generated password.
 This causes Open Liberty to generate a default keystore and truststore with a self-signed certificate when it starts.
-The `javaee7` image does this automatically, but other images can request this by setting:
+The `javaee7` and `javaee8` images do this automatically, but other images can request this by setting:

 ```console
 ENV KEYSTORE_REQUIRED "true"